Balancing School and Social Life: the Story of Sarah

 Hi!
 My name’s Sarah, and I’m in sixth grade.
 I have always been a straight-A student.
 That is, until this year.

-Ever since the school year began, I’ve been hanging out with my friends every single weekend, and even sometimes on school nights too.
-I barely leave myself anytime to study or do work anymore, resulting in receiving grades I’ve never had before.
+Ever since the school year began, I’ve been hanging out with my friends every single weekend, and even sometimes on school nights, too.
+I barely leave myself any time to study or do work anymore, resulting in receiving grades I’ve never had before.

 “I’m not going to hang out with my friends for a whole week.
 They’re too much of a distraction,” I told myself.